ebettenga/crossed-js/README.md

 ### Major Packages

+### NodeJS

+Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
+It allows developers to run JavaScript on the server side, enabling the creation of scalable and high-performance applications.
+Node.js uses an event-driven, non-blocking I/O model, making it efficient and suitable for real-time applications.

 - **fastify**: A web framework highly focused on providing the best developer experience with the least overhead and a powerful plugin architecture.
 - **typeorm**: An ORM for TypeScript and JavaScript (ES7, ES6, ES5) that supports various databases like PostgreSQL, MySQL, and SQLite.
 - **@fastify/passport**: A Fastify plugin for integrating Passport.js for authentication.